-- 1. ILEE "International Joint Research Laboratory of MILEE Earthquake Engineering" is headquartered at Tongji Earthquake Engineering China.
-This relationship facilitates University, possibilities for PEER researchers to conduct future research at this outstanding testing facility. - 2.
-GADRI "Global Alliance of Disaster Research Institutes" is headquartered at Kyoto University, Japan.
+ILEE "International Joint Research Laboratory of Earthquake Engineering" is headquartered at Tongji University, China.
+This relationship facilitates possibilities for PEER researchers to conduct future possibilities for PEER researchers to conduct future research at this outstanding testing facility.

+2. GADRI "Global Alliance of Disaster Research Institutes" is headquartered at Kyoto University, Japan.
 This relationship gives PEER access to key institutions that conduct research in hazards related to and beyond earthquake engineering.
-In the upcoming years, PEER plans to coordinate with other emerging and leading earthquake engineering and multi-hazard institutions, such as the EUCENTRE in Europe and QuakeCoRE in New Zealand.
+In the upcoming years, PEER plans to coordinate with other emerging and leading earthquake engineering and multi-ha emerging and leading earthquake engineering and multi-hazard institutions, such as the EUCENTRE in Europe and QuakeCoRE in New Zealand.